glueckler/theplatform/README.md

 ## form creation
 - as a user visiting the form creation module, you will see a list of all forms that have been created on the left in a list
 - you will be able to select existing forms and edit these forms (kind of like templates)
-- if you make an edit to a form that is being used in a course form then you will be warned that it will change every course form that is using this form template
+- if you make an edit to a form then you will be warned that it will change every course form that is using this form template
 - you will also be able to create new forms and delete forms
 - forms will be divided into two main sections (general info/questions and payment options)
 - when creating a new form you will enter all form fields for general info and payment options